Anna Lindh Finnish National Network

 Finnish Network has published two books: Impivaarasta pyramideille – kulttuurienvälinen vuoropuhelu ja suomalainen kansalaisyhteiskunta (2011) and A Flying Finn – Finnish Civil Society Actors in the Global Sphere (2013).

 What does the Head of the Finnish Network (FIME) do?

-- Strengthening the knowledge of the cultures and civil societies of the Mediterranean countries in Finland
+- Strengthening the knowledge of cultures and civil societies of the Mediterranean countries in Finland

-- Promoting the activities of Anna Lindh Foundation in Finland
+- Promoting the activities of the Anna Lindh Foundation in Finland

 - Extending the Finnish Network and its activities around the country

-- Counseling the members and helping them participate in the calls for proposals and activities of Anna Lindh Foundation
+- Counseling the members and helping them participate in the calls for proposals and other activities of the Anna Lindh Foundation.